Travel Assistance (County-based)

 Coordinates the provision of donated healthcare services for low-income, uninsured residents in four Maine counties (Cumberland, Lincoln, Waldo and Kennebec).
 The program, a partnership between MaineHealth, physicians, hospitals, and other healthcare providers, helps community members who don't qualify for public or private healthcare coverage programs get comprehensive, medically necessary healthcare.

-2: Bridging the Gap is a grant-funded program of the Maine Affiliate of Susan G. Komen for the Cure®.
+2: Bridging the Gap is a grant-funded program of the Maine Affiliate of Susan G. Komen®.
 It provides breast exams and imaging for qualifying women age 20-39 (20-29 with symptoms and 30 – 39 either with symptoms or a family history of breast cancer).

-3: Bridging Books is a grant-funded program of the Maine Affiliate of Susan G. Komen for the Cure®.
+3: Bridging Books is a grant-funded program of the Maine Affiliate of Susan G. Komen®.
 Bridging Books, through the patient’s surgeon, provides a comprehensive book and other resource materials to women newly diagnosed with Breast Cancer.
 If you are recently diagnosed and would like additional reading/resource information regarding breast cancer, call Caring Connections and request a Bridging Books packet.

 Centers for Disease Control and Prevention (CDC) Breast Cancer and Mammography Information